-The findings from the thematic literature review revealed that placemaking and BGI can bring multiple, interlinked benefits, as shown in figure 4.
+The findings from the literature review revealed that placemaking and BGI can bring multiple, interlinked benefits which have a core role in enhancing liveability, as shown in figure 4.
 The literature review also highlighted a range of barriers to the successful delivery of placemaking and BGI.
-These include a preference for grey infrastructure among communities and top-down, expert led processes which lack a collaborative approach with communities.
+These include a preference for grey infrastructure among communities and top-down, expert-led processes which lack a collaborative approach with communities.